April - Magáksicaagli Wí -

 on the Cheyenne River Indian Reservation in South Dakota!

-A very generous donation will match all donations dollar-for-dollar up to $1,000 enabling the people of Cheyenne River reservation
+A very generous donor will match all donations dollar-for-dollar up to $1,000 enabling the people of Cheyenne River reservation

 to benefit from the New Hope Center in these ways: